ricilandolt/shadowr/README.md

 Use this method if want single element from DOM

 `find_element(shadowObject, element, css_selector)`:
-Use this if you want to find a single elements from parent object DOM
+Use this if you want to find a single elements from parent object

 `find_elements(shadowObject, css_selector)`:
 Use this if you want to find all elements from DOM

 `find_elements(shadowObject, element, css_selector)`:
-Use this if you want to find all elements from parent object DOM
+Use this if you want to find all elements from parent object

 `get_shadow_element(shadowObject, element,css_selector)`:
 Use this if you want to find a single element from parent DOM